 Eczema requires a high level of self-management [20], and lack of treatment adherence is related to public misinformation [19,21].
 Effective self-management positively influences quality of life for a number of chronic conditions, such as asthma and diabetes [22].
-However, eczema research is still emerging with mixed findings [12,23].
-In order to aim to improve quality of life, research must focus on effective self-management interventions that are communicated clearly to patients and families by healthcare professionals in an open and supportive partnership [21].
+However, eczema research presents mixed findings [12,23].
+To improve quality of life, research must focus on effective self-management interventions that are communicated clearly to patients and families by healthcare professionals in an open and supportive partnership [21].

 Psychological Concerns